Factors associated to the notification of congenital syphilis: an indicator of quality of prenatal care

 DOI:

-Syphilis, Congenital, Prenatal Care, Disease Notification.Resumen
+Syphilis, Congenital, Prenatal Care, Disease Notification.Abstract

 Objective: to analyze factors associated to the notification of congenital syphilis.
 Methods: a cross-sectional documentary, quantitative study, made through the National System of Notifiable Diseases.
 The study consisted of 113 notified cases.
 A data collection form was used and Chi-square and Fisher tests were made.
 Results: women had prenatal exams (80.2%), serologic testing before six months of pregnancy (46.7%) and after (53.3%).
 There was an association for the variables race (p = 0.005) and serological test (p = 0.044).
 The treatment of the pregnant woman was inadequate (64.5%) and the partner was not treated (85.7%).
 Conclusion: it was found that the number of cases is growing, increasing the possibility of children with severe sequelae.
-So improvements in prenatal care are still needed.Descargas
+So improvements in prenatal care are still needed.Downloads

 2015-06-28